JackuXL/LearnywherePusher/README.md

 # LearnywherePusher
-A simple usgae of Learnywhere Api &amp; WxPusher.
+A simple usage of Learnywhere Api &amp; WxPusher.